-The following describes the steps from installing ExpressCluster to creating a cluster system, registering a license and verifying the installation.
+The following describes the steps from installing ExpressCluster, license registration, cluster system creation, to verifying the cluster system status.

 Before proceeding to the steps, make sure to read Section I and check system requirements and the configuration of a cluster.